 Bloor Homes is hoping that recent key female appointments at the company will encourage more women to consider a career in the sector.

-The developer has recently taken on its first female trainee site manager and bricklaying apprentice – key milestones in what remains a male-dominated industry – and already has above average numbers of women in its HR and finance departments.
+We have recently taken on our first female trainee site manager and bricklaying apprentice – key milestones in what remains a male-dominated industry – and we already have above average numbers of women in our HR and finance departments.